brokenheartz/EmailFinder/README.md

 # GrabMail

-> GrabMail is a simple tool for crawl the available mail in a web page.
+> GrabMail is a simple tool for crawling the available mails in a web page.

 ## Instalation